What is the Design Review Panel?

 Who sits on the Design Review Panel?

-The following members have been appointed to the Town’s Design Review Panel for the period 1 December 2021 to 1 December 2023.
+The following members have been appointed to the Town’s Design Review Panel for the period from 1 December 2024 to 30 November 2027.

 Architecture :